 THE ROLE OF THE BRAIN IN weight loss

-Two essential systems regulate our eating behavior and affect our body weight:
+As you can see in this video, two essential systems regulate our eating behaviour and affect our body weight:

 HYPOTHALAMUS HOMEOSTATIC SYSTEM